 - Arrange tortilla chips in a single layer on the prepared baking sheet.
-Top with veggie crumble mixture, black beans, corn, and shredded vegan cheeses.
+Top with veggie crumbles mixture, black beans, corn, and shredded vegan cheeses.

-- Place pan in the oven and bake for 5 – 7 minutes, until the cheese is melted.
+- Place pan in the oven and bake for 5 to 7 minutes, until the cheese is melted.

 - As the nachos are baking, chop the cabbage into thin strips, chop the cherry tomatoes into quarters, dice the onion, and thinly slice the jalapeño (being careful not to touch the seeds with bare hands).

-- When the nachos are done, remove from the oven and serve immediately.
+- When the nachos are done, remove them from the oven and serve them immediately.
 Top with tomato, red cabbage, onion, jalapeno, and drizzle with creamy avocado mixture.